-Glimps starts to blog again and to hit it off, we bring you an updated version of a post that we wrote a while ago.
+Glimps starts to blog again and to hit it off, we bring you an updated version of a post that we wrote a while ago, with some comments.
 Enjoy the read.

-‘Waste does not exist’, the slogan of one of the biggest Belgian companies in waste logistics.
+‘Waste does not exist’, the slogan of one of the biggest Belgian companies in waste logistics (edit: now their slogan is "waste no more" :-) ).
 They got it almost right.
 I would argue waste does exist, but it is a mental construct.
 To explore this idea, let’s start with a story.

 The two trees

 Imagine a small village long ago in a kingdom far away.
 It’s a peaceful village and people have lots of free time to enjoy life and nature.
 Close to the village there are two ancient twin trees.
 People go there every day to relax, enjoy the shade and eat the fruits of the trees.
 The villagers love their trees.